ktye/iv/CHANNELS.md

 ## Application to elementary primitive functions

-Elementary primitive functions `+-×...` everything in `apl/primtives/elementary.go` could be extended to act like being called with the each operator implicitly.
+Elementary primitive functions `+-×...` everything in `apl/primtives/elementary.go` are extended to act like being called with the each operator implicitly.

 # Applications

 ## IO operations
+IO operations are defined in package `io`.
+They overwrite monadic `<`.
 ```
 	<`file
 	!`ls